kubermatic/docs/content/kubermatic/master/tutorials_howtos/etcd_backups/_index.en.md

 and delete backups once more than `.spec.keep` (20 in the example) have been created.
 The created backups are named based on the configuration name and the backup timestamp `$backupconfigname-$timestamp`.

-Its also possible to do one-time backups (snapshots).
+It is also possible to do one-time backups (snapshots).

 For more detailed info check [Etcd Backup and Restore]({{< ref "../../cheat_sheets/etcd/backup-and-restore" >}}).